theodi/drland/pages/findings/who-is-funding.md

-# Who is funding ‘data-related research’ (as a whole)
+# Who is funding data-related research (as a whole)
-* For this question we chose to focus on the top 10-20 funders based on a series of different metrics
-	* Parameters
-		* What: data-related research - ie the ten keywords
-		* When: 2020-2021/22
-		* Where: UK
-	* Metrics
-		* Total amount of money;
-		* number of grants/ projects;
-		* total number of publications funded
-	* Caveats, clarifications and context
-		* The different databases don’t contain the same data/ columns
-			* 360Giving doesn’t have publications
-			* Funding data is harder to analyse within Lens for a given country
-			* Project-level data for funders is spotty
+The second question was: ‘Who is funding data-related research in each of the three datasets we are using?’
+For this question we wanted to look at the top 10 funders based on a series of different metrics.
+Unfortunately, the Lens does not have suitable financial data to support answering this question, so we used 360Giving and Gateway to Research here.
+We look at the total amount of money that each funder had put towards data-related research, and the quantity of grants they had provided.

-### Total amount of money for grants in 360Giving / Total number of grants in 360Giving
+### Total number of grants in 360Giving (2012–2022)

 ```yaml table
 data: data/360giving_funders.csv